 That may seem a callous, heartless and despicable thing to say – and it is – but to be fair, Byrne is just being consistent with what she believes.
 She had to say it; and that’s the problem.
 The fact that such beliefs force you to talk this way about disaster-victims should really give you pause.

 As I say, I’m not here to tell you to not believe in yourself.
 I believe in believing in yourself to change what you can in fact change.
 I’m just pretty sure that believing you can change things you can’t change is inevitably going to lead to failure and feeling bad about yourself for, essentially, not being an all-powerful superhuman god.

 I believe that is stupid.

 And I’m hardly the first to talk like this.
 There is a healthier, more reality-based alternative to dealing with the uncertainty of the world than adopting a God Complex, and it has been offered by many of the world’s great traditions- we just forget.

-Buddhism, Hinduism and Taoism have always been pretty adamant that accepting that we can’t control everything is the key to both happiness and wisdom.
+Easier said than done, perhaps.
+But Buddhism has always been pretty adamant that focusing on what you can control and letting go of what you can’t is the key to both happiness and wisdom.
 As the Dalai Lama has said: “If a problem is fixable… then there is no need to worry.
 If it’s not fixable, then there is no help in worrying.”3

 This is certainly an attitude cultivated in mindfulness training; in grounding yourself in the present moment, in experiencing a state where the present moment is enough, just as it is, you simply don’t feel the need to control everything that happens.
 The insecure ego that fears the world and craves a God Complex is just gone.